BananaBlade/BananaBlade/Dokumentacija/kod/rest_api.md

 ## API actions

 # IMPORTANT: Modified, for newer version see Docs
-# NOTE: Listing all tracks for regular user, for use in making wishlists

 - **/user**, different user actions
     - **/auth**, actions related to user authentication